NordicSemiconductor/asset-tracker-cloud-docs/docs/firmware/Index.rst

 It is compatible with the :ref:`nRF Asset Tracker for AWS <index_aws>` and the :ref:`nRF Asset Tracker for Azure <index_azure>`.

-The firmware GitHub repositories `for AWS <https://github.com/NordicSemiconductor/asset-tracker-cloud-firmware-aws>`_ and `for Azure <https://github.com/NordicSemiconductor/asset-tracker-cloud-firmware-azure>`_ provide an example for using the application as an out-of-tree development copy, which optionally enables the SUPL client.
+The firmware GitHub repositories `for AWS <https://github.com/NordicSemiconductor/asset-tracker-cloud-firmware-aws>`_ and `for Azure <https://github.com/NordicSemiconductor/asset-tracker-cloud-firmware-azure>`_ provide an example for using the application as an out-of-tree development copy.

 .. toctree::
    :titlesonly: